-Finally getting that promotion, make more sales calls, or just not submitting your work last moment?
+Finally getting that promotion, making more sales calls, or just not submitting your work last moment?

 Have a think for a moment… what would you love to be disciplined with?

-What do you know would make a real positive impact to your life but you’ve been struggling to get going with?
+What do you know would make a real positive impact on your life but you’ve been struggling to get going with?